Ruunyox/yypdb/README.md

 The PDB and and some of the third party resources it may use are for public use.
 Please avoid spamming XML requests or making unduly large requests.
 Continued behaviors such as this will prompt your requests to moved to a slower access lane or outright blocked for a temporary time.
-Plese respect the use of these generous resources.
+Please respect the use of these generous resources.
 Enjoy!

 ### Dependencies